kr2/smarthome/plugins/modbus/README.md

 * `com_type` --  Modbus RTU or TCP {RTU, TCP}.
 * `timeout` -- Timeout between request and fully received response (modbus-tk).
 * `downTime` -- Timeout between reads.
 Some slaves (especially rtu ones) need some downtime between request to avoid errors.
+* `retries` -- Number of retrys after telegram error.
+After that the connection is considert lost and it trys a reconnect.
 * `rtu_*` -- Self-explanatory.
 If it is used is defined by com_type.
 * `tcp_*` -- Self-explanatory.
 If it is used is defined by com_type.
+* `verbose` -- If True debugoutput is set to verbose and there is data written to /var/modbus/*master_id*.txt

 <pre>